Switch-9867/cloudflare_ips_node/readme.md

 # Cloudflare IPs for NGINX

-Grabs a list of ips from cloudflare and formats it into a valid conf file for nginx.
-Also places the file in your `/nginx/conf/` folder.
+Grabs a list of ips from [cloudflare](https://www.cloudflare.com/ips) and formats it into a valid conf file for nginx.
+Also places the file in your `/nginx/conf/` folder for easy usage.

+## Usage

+Add `include allow-cloudflare-only.conf;` to your `nginx.conf`

 TODO: Add console feedback.